-Originally a canning factory, the building was built in 1918.
-After extensive renovations, the Schauer Center opened in February 2001, and now boasts the 571-seat Ruth A. Knoll Theater, the Suckow Family Art Gallery, The Lodge and Ante meeting rooms, a catering prep kitchen, rehearsal hall, dance studio, and Pikes Peak banquet room.
+Originally a canning factory, the building was built in 1912.
+After extensive renovations, the Schauer Center opened in February 2001, and now boasts the 571-seat Ruth A. Knoll Theater, the Suckow Family Art Gallery, The Lodge meeting rooms, a catering prep kitchen, rehearsal hall, dance studio, and Pikes Peak banquet room.

 The building which houses the theater and the Wisconsin Automotive Museum (formerly Hartford Heritage Museum) was originally the Hartford Canning Co.
 The Hartford Canning Co. was founded in 1905.
 In 1918, a fire destroyed much of the building which was then rebuilt by early 1919.
 In 1930, Libby McNeil & Libby purchased that plant which once employed many of Hartford‟s residents.
 In 1979, Seneca Foods purchased the plant and continued to operate it until 1982.
 The plant closed its doors in 1983 and donated the building to Hartford Heritage, Inc. The Wisconsin Auto Museum was subsequently created and opened in 1986.
 The west end of the facility, which includes the footprint of the original building, sat empty until renovations were started in 1998 to create the Schauer Center.

 1995 - A gift of $1,000,000 from Fred and Bea Schauer creates Center Concept.

 1997 - A cultural assessment was made in the community.
 A campaign begins known as the Centers Campaign with a threefold thrust for aquatics, entertainment, and recreation centers.